aaronbloomfield/ccc/hws/arbitrage/index.md

 - If the `connection_is_ipc` value is `True`, then the `connection_uri` value will have the form `/path/to/geth.ipc`
 - If the `connection_is_ipc` value is `False`, then the `connection_uri` value will have the form `wss://server.univeristy.edu/path/to/geth`

+The value for the second one is provided on the Canvas landing page, and in the provided `arbitrage_config.py` file.

 ### Market Theory

 #### When to make an trade